Pet Parvo

 Fabrics

-Wash all fabrics that your dog has touched with bleach, including blankets, rugs, bedding, towels, etc. If the laundry is colored and cannot be bleached, it will unfortunately have to be thrown out to prevent contamination.
-Keep dirty and clean laundry clearly separated with no contact between the two piles.
+Wash all fabrics your dog has touched with bleach, including blankets, rugs, bedding, towels, etc. Unfortunately, if you have colored laundry, which you cannot bleach, you need to throw them out to prevent contamination.
+Keep dirty and clean laundry separated with no contact between the two piles.

 Flooring

-Before cleaning non-porous or hard-wood flooring, test a small, less visible area first so you know what to expect after the treatment.
-Disinfect the floors with the bleach and water mixture, and clean the floors several times to ensure that all of the virus has been killed.
+Before cleaning non-porous or hard-wood flooring, test a small, less visible area first so that you know what to expect after the treatment.
+Disinfect the floors with the bleach and water mixture, and clean the floor several times to ensure that you have successfully killed all viruses.

 Hard Surfaces